-A Tulsa native, Woodard has been named one of the most versatile and accomplished actors of her generation.
-She has been nominated once for an Academy Award and Grammy Award and 18 times for an Emmy Award (winning four) and has also won a Golden Globe Award and three Screen Actors Guild Awards.
+Woodard has been named one of the most versatile and accomplished actors of her generation.
+She has been nominated once for an Academy Award and Grammy Award and 18 times for an Emmy Award (winning four).
+She has also won a Golden Globe Award and three Screen Actors Guild Awards.

 Harry Belafonte, 90, Singer/Actor

 Belafonte is one of the most successful Jamaican-American pop stars in history!
 He was dubbed the “King of Calypso” for popularizing the Caribbean musical style (originating in Trinidad & Tobago) with an international audience in the 1950s.

 His breakthrough album Calypso (1956) is the first million-selling LP by a single artist.
 Belafonte is perhaps best known for singing “The Banana Boat Song”, with its signature lyric “Day-O”.
 It is unreal that he is now in his 90s.
 Black don’t crack they say.

 This Bronx beauty began her career in scandal.
 She initially gained recognition as the first African-American recipient of the Miss America title when she was crowned Miss America 1984 in 1983.

 Williams enjoyed success on both stage and screen, receiving an NAACP Image Award for Outstanding Actress in a Motion Picture for her portrayal of Teri Joseph in the film Soul Food.

 Her best known television roles are that of Wilhelmina Slater on Ugly Betty , for which she was nominated three times for the Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series, and Renee Perry on Desperate Housewives.
 She has also starred in films such as Eraser, Soul Food (1997) and Dance with Me.